 Choosing which senior living option is right for you is a major life decision.
 While gathering as much information as possible can help you make an informed choice, it’s understandable (and normal) if you feel a bit overwhelmed by all of the details.

 So, I suggest you begin with the basics.
-And learning about the 10 topics covered in our free resource document, “Top 10 Questions Prospective Residents of a CCRC Should Ask,” is a good place to start.
+And learning about the 10 topics covered in our free guide is a good place to start.
 These 10 questions and related points will give you a better understanding of some key issues that you should consider about each CCRC you are exploring.